 When will a court change the amount of child support?

 Child supportcan be increased or decreased if there has been a substantial change in either parent’s financial situation or in the needs of the children.
 A change in child support is also justified if it has been three years or more since the support order was issued or last changed and the amount of support should be changed by 20% or $100 a month according to the child support guidelines.
 For example, a father paying child support might seek a modification if he is laid off and ends up with a much lower paying job or is injured and cannot work at all.
 On the other hand, a woman who is receiving child support might seek an increase if the father is earning much more than he did at the time of the.

 If the parents are currently joint managing conservators of the children, the court may change who has primary possession and/or the visitation schedule if the circumstances of the child or one or both parents have materially and substantially changed or the current order has become unworkable or inappropriate.
 Failure to give notice of address changes or an inability to pick up the kids may also justify changes.

 Can joint managing conservatorship be changed to sole managing conservatorship or vice versa?

 Yes.
 A court can replace one parent as sole managing conservator or switch from a sole managing conservator to joint managing conservators.
 To make such a change, the court would have to find that the circumstances of the child or a parent have materially and substantially changed and that such a change would be a positive improvement for the child.
 To change a sole managing conservatorship within one year of an order requires a showing that the child’s present environment may endanger the child’s physical health or may significantly impair the child’s emotional development.

-Contact a qualified Houston Divorce Lawyer here at The Rudisel Law Firm, P.C. for a complimentary consultation to discuss Child Custody and it’s effects on a Divorce in Houston, Texas.
+Contact a qualified Custody lawyer here at The Rudisel Law Firm, P.C. for a complimentary consultation to discuss child custody, child support and visitation modifications.